 Training can be accomplished at a Part 61 or a Part 141 flight school.
 The educational process entails earning the following series of certificates, in the precise order listed:

 - Commercial Pilot Certificate, with high-performance endorsement

 - Certified Flight Instructor Certificate (optional, but common)

-- CFI- Instrument Add-On and MuIti-Engine Instructor Certificate (both are optional, but some flight schools require these as minimum qualifications for new flight instructors.)
+- Certificated Flight Instructor--Instrument Add-On and MuIti-Engine Instructor Certificate.
+Both are optional, but some flight schools require these as minimum qualifications for new flight instructors.

-- Find a job as a flight instructor, banner towing pilot, pipeline flying, aerial photography or something else that doesn't require an ATP certificate.
-These are all good options, but some of these jobs, like pipeline patrol, are seasonal and the random schedule means a random paycheck.
-Flight instructing is a common way to build hours since instructor jobs tend to be more regular.
-Many flight schools offer a retainer fee to keep you as an employee, and since flight schools are often paired with FBOs that have larger, faster airplanes, instructors often have the opportunity for advancement.
+- Find a job as a flight instructor.
+Many flight schools offer a retainer fee to keep you as an employee, and since flight schools are often paired with fixed-base operators, that have larger, faster airplanes, instructors often have the opportunity for advancement.

 - Seek opportunities to fly bigger, faster airplanes in a scheduled environment.

 - Become turbine pilot in command (PIC), which is the person aboard the aircraft responsible for its operation and safety during flight.